 …At the risk of rendering his proposals dead on arrival, he says action must happen now.
 Although the February Field Poll (pdf) says 94% of Californians understand we are in a serious drought, only a third want mandatory rationing.
 Tough.
 They have to suck up heavy rationing, as do industry and agricultural sectors, Familglietti wrote…

 … “Our state’s water management is complex, but the technology and expertise exist to handle this harrowing future.”
 We have one year to show some recognition of the problem and do something real about it.”

 Everybody agrees that something needs to happen soon, and the next step is finding the right people to manage the problem.

-With the right level of planning, the problem may be addressed in time, but sacrifices will have to be made by everyone in California if they are to continue having enough water to live on.
+With the right level of infrastructure asset management planning, the problem may be addressed in time, but sacrifices will have to be made by everyone in California if they are to continue having enough water to live on.

 The alternatives to a realistic program of water demand management are likely to include the need to install hugely expensive water desalination plants, that have very high capital, operational and maintenance costs relative to more traditional water sources.